 Disclosure: My website is reader supported.
 If you choose to buy a product after clicking a link, I may earn a commission, at no extra cost to you.
 Learn more.

 In the photo above, I’m using the 20 lb Bearaby Cotton Napper.
-Note how the weave creates holes, which allows your body heat to escape.
+Note how the chunky cotton weave creates natural air holes, which allows your body heat to escape.

 Summary